 has been turning ancient gods and mythological heroes into iconic and recognisable characters.
 The latest addition to this growing roster of gods

 is Athena, the ancient Greek goddess of wisdom, justice, and law.
 In SMITE

 , Athena is a melee tank with a twist: After she uses any ability, her next basic attack becomes a ranged attack that passes through enemies in a line.

 Athena's main damage-dealer is a charged dashing strike that also adds a stack of Block, an ability that lets her absorb incoming basic attacks with her shield.
 Careful micromanagement of these abilities will make Athena deadly in the right hands, but the learning curve for playing her is sure to be immense.

 offices and heard that the company is aiming to find a larger space to move development into as the project progresses.
 Developers also looked at some player-submitted spaceship models, and Chris Roberts himself answered player questions on topics like theft and beta NDAs.

 video progress diary, CEO David Braben revealed that the studio has taken outside investors on board.
 David also answered several questions from backers and confirmed that docking with space stations will be done via a seamless transition rather than a loading screen.
 The latest development newsletter went into greater detail on how the team plans to visualise the docking process, and it discussed the various types of ship that will be available in the final game.
 Diablo III

-Join us every Monday for Not So Massively, our roundup of the top news from popular online games that aren't quite MMOs.
+this week, granting all players a once-only full passive ability reset.
+If you're thinking of holding onto your reset and using it later, be warned that the reset will disappear if you apply or remove any passive skills from your character.Join us every Monday for Not So Massively, our roundup of the top news from popular online games that aren't quite MMOs.
 If you think there's a game we should be covering in Not So Massively or you've found some interesting news you think deserves attention in the next roundup, please mail the details to email@example.com.